 Where: 80 Liverpool Road, Islington, N1 0QD

-Why: Hawksmoor is the last word on steak, and so you're right to trust them with roast beef.
-Their roast rump of Longhorn beef, served with duck fat roasted potatoes and bone-marrow gravy, is totally delicious - and at £19.50, far more reasonable than you might expect.
+Why: Hawksmoor is the last word on steak, and so you’re right to trust them with roast beef.
+Their slow roast rump and all the trimmings includes a delicious combo of duck fat roast potatoes, Yorkshire pudding and all the usual trimmings including their amazing bone marrow & onion gravy, and all for £20.

 Where: 11 Langley Street, Covent Garden, WC2H 9JG